Walk: Pen y Fan, Powys

 Pen y Fan is one of the most popular peaks in the Brecon Beacons National Park.
 Most visitors hike to the mountain top from Storey Arms – but for a quieter and more rewarding route, take the path up from Taf Fechan Forest.

-This quiet accent of Pen y Fan begins at the enchanting Taf Fechan Forest, rising beyond Upper Neuadd Reservoir to meet the summit from the south.
-It’s a long day, but a highly rewarding one.
+This quiet accent of Pen y Fan begins at the enchanting Taf Fechan Forest, rising beyond the now-empty Upper Neuadd Reservoir to meet the summit from the south.
+It's a long day, but a highly rewarding one.

 For anyone who doesn’t fancy to entire 10.5-mile hike, stop at the reservoir and appreciate the peak from the valley.
 A string of trees runs alongside Neuadd, offering shade in the warmer months and shelter in the cold.

 Here is our walking guide to Pen y Fan in Wales, including how to get there, facts about the area and a 10.5 mile walking route to the peak.

 Where is Pen y Fan?

 Pen y Fan is in the Brecon Beacons National Park in Wales.